11 Vertical Garden Advantages You’ll Love

 5. Easier Weed Control

-I use some of my weeds them for food and medicine, but I don't let them grow completely out of control.
+I use some of my weeds for food and medicine, but I don't let them grow completely out of control.

 When plants are trained up, it's easier to mulch around them.
 This is another benefit of vertical gardening.